t-keazirian/google-books-cli/README.md

 ### New Things Learned:

 - how to create a command line application
-- using shebang's in my project
+- using shebang in my project
 - using `npm link` mentioned above
 - creating different commands and flags and executing all in the command line

 ### To Add in the Future:

 - Testing

-#### Options:

-- Change the fetch calls to use axios/async await - it works with fetch but can be converted